Nerdmaster/poker/README.md

 - It doesn't let you specify a randomization source, meaning it's never a good fit for anything remotely secure
-- Its evaluation logic is slow despite using a prebuilt lookup table (which I also do here, so... wtf)
+- Its evaluation logic is "fast enough", but still slower than I'd expect
 - The seven-card hand eval is really awful.
 It doesn't pregenerate the list of permutations, which means a really slow brute-force compared to what I trivially whipped up.
 - It instantiates a global object for the "master" deck, which is just...  so wild to me.
-Putting a global into the code to speed up deck creation, but doing seven-card eval the way it does...?
+Putting a global into the code to speed up deck creation?
+But the slow part of building a deck is *shuffling*, not filling it!
+And then doing seven-card eval the way it does...?
+Weird choice for optimizations, man.

 I started off thinking I'd submit a PR to improve performance, but the API being what it is, particularly the inability to customize the randomization